 Soarin’ opened at Epcot in 2005, but not as Soarin’ Around the World.
 The attraction opened as Soarin’ Over California, which also first debuted at Disney California Adventure.

 This version came to an end at Epcot on May 27, 2016.
-Soarin’ Around the World opened on June 17 of the same year, in which guests now fly over landmarks like the Great Wall of China, Sydney Harbor in Australia, and the Matterhorn in Switzerland.
+Soarin’ Around the World opened on June 17 of the same year, in which guests now fly over world renowned landmarks like the Great Wall of China, the Great Pyramids of Egypt, and the Matterhorn in Switzerland.

 What makes the ride even more special is the musical score was composed by Academy Award-winner Jerry Goldsmith.
-Oh, and the ride system is all thanks to Imagineer Mark Sumner, who found design inspiration by using an old Erector Set and string!
+Plus the ride system is all thanks to Imagineer Mark Sumner, who found design inspiration by using an old Erector Set and string!